wjpatton/vault-PaC/README.md

-# vault-PaC
-Vault Policy as Code with CircleCI Demo for Vault Policy as Code

-#  Vault Sentinel policy
+#  Vault Sentinel policy as Code
 This demo uses the EGP endpoint for Sentinel policies as code.
 CircleCI is used to deploy Vault and validate that the policy works as expected.

 ## Enterprise only